marbsydo/HereBeDragonsTheCardGame/docs/detailed_turn_overview.md

 #### Dragon Amulet

-The **dragon amulet** can be used to move a troubling dragon.
-One troubling dragon can be moved from any one ship, to any other ship.
+The **dragon amulet** can be used to relocate all of one ship's dragons to another ship.
 The dragon amulet is then discarded, and placed in the **discovery discard pile**.

-If a dragon is moved to a ship already trouble by a dragon, they do _not_ fell each other.
-Instead, that ship is now trouble by both dragons.
-In this way, a ship can be troubled by more than one dragon at a time.

 Neither ship has to be in a specific location for the dragon amulet's special action to be used.